scottbecker/delve_tx_public/README.md

 Add TE to a tube with DNA, mix, measure concentration, and optionally split the tube (-80C) into a 4C storage working stock
 ###Create Water Container:
 Handy test protocol to mimick reagent containers in test mode by making a container with every well filled to max volume with water
+###Anneal Oligos and Ligate to Vector
+Anneal two oligos together and then ligate to a linearized vector.
+Vector must have 'Concentration (DNA)' property like '4.0:nanograms/microliter'

 ## Running protocols from the command line (requires unix)